-- A.6.1.1.
-To take lead responsibility in early help cases and liaise with other agencies. - A.6.1.2.
-Act as a point of contact with the three safeguarding partners (Local Authority, Police and Clinical Commissioning Group (CCG). - A.6.1.3.
-As required liaise with the case manger and the LADO for child protection concerns in cases which concern a staff member. - A.6.1.4.
-Liaise with the Principal to inform him or her of issues especially. - A.6.1.5.
-Ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - A.6.1.6.
-Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENDCOs or the named person with oversight for SEN in a college) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies.
-A.6.1.7.
-Act as a source of support, advice, and expertise for staff A.7.
-Training A.7.1.
-To undergo training, at least every two years, to acquire the knowledge and skills required to carry out the role.
-A.7.2.
-To underta o undertake Prevent awareness training; and A.7.3.
-To ensure knowledge and skills are refreshed at regular intervals, as required, but at least annually to keep abreast of developments relevant to their role so they: A.7.3.1.
-Understand the assessment process for providing early help and intervention; A.7.3.2.
-Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and effectively contribute when required to do so; A.7.3.3.
-Ensure each member of staff has access to and understands this Policy and child protection procedures, and in particular, new and part-time staff; A.7.3.4.
-Are alert to the specific needs of children in need, those with special educational needs and young carers; A.7.3.5.
-Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation; A.7.3.6.
-Are able to keep detailed, accurate, secure written records of concerns and referrals; A.7.3.7.
-Understand and support the School with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; A.7.3.8.
-Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at School; A.7.3.9.
-Can recognise the additional risks that children with Special Educational Needs and/or Disabilities face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with Special Educational Needs and/or Disabilities to stay safe online; A.7.3.10.
-Obtain access to resources and attend relevant refresher training courses; and A.7.3.11.
-Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measure the School puts in place to protect them.
+- A.7.1.
+To undergo training, at least every two years, to acquire the knowledge and skillsrequired to carry out the role. - A.7.2.
+To undertake Prevent awareness training; and - A.7.3.
+To ensure knowledge and skills are refreshed at regular intervals, as required, but at least annually to keep abreast of developments relevant to their role so they: - A.7.3.1.
+Understand the assessment process for providing early help and intervention; - A.7.3.2.
+Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and effectively contribute when required to do so; - A.7.3.3.
+Ensure each member of staff has access to and understands this Policy and child protection procedures, and in particular, new and part-time staff; - A.7.3.4.
+Are alert to the specific needs of children in need, those withspecial educational needs and young carers; - A.7.3.5.
+Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation; - A.7.3.6.
+Are able to keep detailed, accurate, secure written records of concerns and referrals, including a rationale for decisions; - A.7.3.7.
+Understand and support the School with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children and young people from the risk of radicalisation; - A.7.3.8.
+Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children and young people safe whilst they are online at School;

+- A.7.3.9.
+Can recognise the additional risks that children and young people with Special Educational Needs and/or Disabilities face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children and young people with Special Educational Needs and/or Disabilities to stay safe online; - A.7.3.10.
+Obtain access to resources and attend relevant refresher training courses; and - A.7.3.11 Encourage a culture of listening to children and young people and taking account of their wishes and feelings, among all staff, in any measure the School puts in place to protect them.